 - Select the Settings option.

-- Under Backup section make sure Cloud or iCloud Backup option is enabled.
+- Under the Backup section make sure Cloud or iCloud Backup option is enabled.

-- Instal the Microsoft Authenticator app on your new phone and log in.
+- Install the Microsoft Authenticator app on your new phone and log in.

 - Press Begin Recovery and wait for the process to complete.

-Although the process of recovering the Microsoft Authenticator app on a new phone seems easy, you may encounter a few problems along the way.
+Although the process of transferring the Microsoft Authenticator app to a new phone seems easy, you may encounter a few problems along the way.